Plan A Visit

 tourinfo4

-• Travel through time along the mighty Yadkin River and learn about life in a log cabin, the region's early settlers and communities, and early commerce.
+• The tour begins with a stop at the Native American exhibit and Saura Indian wigwam.
+Travel through time along the mighty Yadkin River and learn about life in a log cabin, the region's early settlers and communities, and early commerce.

 • Next, visit a turn-of-the-century general store, a train depot and a 70-foot scale model railroad that takes you from Sanford, North Carolina to Kibler Valley in Virginia.

-• Turn-of-the-century household items in a Victorian parlor, clothing, and toys are part of exhibits located on the second floor of the Museum.
-Also featured are exhibits on the Siamese twins, Eng and Chang Bunker, Andy Griffith and his heritage, award winning country music singer and song writer Donna Fargo, the famous musician Tommy Jarrell and WPAQ radion station founded by Ralph Epperson.
-The War Memorial Exhibit is continually expanding.
+On the second floor are exhibits on the Siamese twins: Eng and Chang Bunker, Andy Griffith and his heritage, award winning country music singer and song writer Donna Fargo, the famous musician Tommy Jarrell and old-time music, WPAQ radion station founded by Ralph Epperson, award winning Easter Brothers, a rotating Luthier exhibit and the War Memorial Exhibit.

 Policies: